-The Turkish government of President Erdogan has sought to repress its Kurdish population for decades and with an election originally scheduled for May has increasingly been attempting political attacks and bans on Kurdish-supporting parties and taking military action in Kurdish areas, including invading and attacking Kurdish communities within the neighbouring states of Iraq and Syria prior to the earthquake.
-The declaration of a state of emergency gives the Turkish state massive military powers in the affected regions (the Turkish state has the second largest army in NATO after the USA).
+The Turkish government of President Erdogan has sought to its Kurdish population for decades and with an repress election originally scheduled for May has increasingly been attempting political attacks and bans on Kurdish-supporting parties and taking military action in Kurdish areas, including invading and attacking Kurdish communities within the Syria prior to neighbouring states of Iraq and the The declaration of a state of emergency gives the earthquake.
+Turkish state massive military powers in the affected regions (the Turkish state has the second largest army in NATO after the USA).